cs6110/2018sp-web/src/lectures/leandemo.md

 The latter calls `add'` recursively.
 Here's how to call the function:

-    eval add' one' (add' one' one')
+    #reduce add' one' (add' one' one')

 This gives us the unary representation of three.

-Lean also has a cousin to `eval` that shows you the type of an expression instead of its value.
+Lean also has a cousin to `#reduce` that shows you the type of an expression instead of its value.
-It's called `check`:
+It's called `#check`:

-    check add' one' nat'.zero
+    #check add' one' nat'.zero
-    check add'
+    #check add'

 The console tells us that the first expression has the type `nat'` and that our function has the function type we expect.